TantalizingPotato/progress/README.md

 1. implementing LDBC BI queries Q11 to Q20 in our system.
 ### 📈 To Do
 1. to write a script that can automatically run our system on the LDBC BI queries and output the results to files in some format.
-2. to learn more about Pytorch Geometric.
+2. to learn more about PyTorch Geometric.

 ## Progress 6-29